-Babylon wanted to support its expansion and continue offering its members realtime, personalised health advice via mobile devices.
+Babylon wanted to support its expansion and continue offering its members real-time, personalized health advice via mobile devices.
 At the same time, it has to deliver the highest levels of security, privacy, and access control, keeping patient records secure at all times.

 Expanding Patient Services Based on AI and Data

-Over time, Babylon has expanded the range of services that can be provided, from video consultations with doctors and healthcare professionals through to communication through text messages, video messaging and now Artificial Intelligence technology.
-The company’s new symptom checker service interacts with users via a chat interface in natural language; it recognises symptoms and medical terminology and can then recommend the most appropriate next steps for patients to take.
+Over time, Babylon has expanded the range of services that can be provided, from video consultations with doctors and healthcare professionals to communicate through text messages, video messaging, and now Artificial Intelligence technology.
+The company’s new symptom checker service interacts with users via a chat interface in natural language; it recognizes symptoms and medical terminology and can then recommend the most appropriate next steps for patients to take.

 “When you are dealing with patients, you can have a huge number of ways that people can express themselves as well as a mix of different ways of communicating as well,” Khodadadi explained.
 “Our response to this was to develop an AI system that combined many of the latest advances in semantics and machine learning with a simple interface that patients could use to get more detail on their symptoms and risk factors.
 We use DSE to help process all this data and provide advice on what patients should do using this service.”